-- 222. The answer is b.
+- 199. The answer is b.
 (Rosen, pp 71-72.)
-The rhythm is ventricular fibrillation (VF).
-Along with pulseless ventricular tachycardia (VT), these are nonperfusing rhythms that are treated identically because it is thought to be due to the same mechanisms.
-A patient who develops VF or pulseless VT while on a cardiac monitor may remain conscious for 15-30 seconds.
-If a defibrillator is not present, the patient should be encouraged to cough vigorously and continuously until one is found.
+The rhythm is VF.
+Along with pulseless VT, these are nonperfusing rhythms that are treated identically because it is thought to be caused by the same mechanisms.
 The earlier a "shock" is administered in cardiac arrest, the more likely the patient will return to spontaneous circulation with a perfusing rhythm.
-If there is a delay to defibrillation (>4 minutes), CPR should be administered for 60-90 seconds before defibrillation.
+If there is a delay to defibrillation (> 4 minutes), CPR should be administered for 60 to 90 seconds before defibrillation.
 If after defibrillation (200 J biphasic or 360 J monophasic) the patient's rhythm is still VF or pulseless VT, then assisted ventilation and chest compressions should be started.
-Intubation should be performed and IV access obtained for administration of epinephrine or vasopressin.
-If the rhythm is unchanged after administration of vasopressor therapy, then another attempt at defibrillation at 360 I (or 200 I biphasic) with subsequent administration of an antidysrhythmic (i.e., amiodarone) is recommended. - (a) There is no role for observation with ventricular fibrillation.
-Successful return of a perfusing rhythm is most likely to result with immediate defibrillation. (c) Synchronized cardioversion is energy delivered to match the ORS complex.
+Intubation should be performed and IV access obtained for the administration of epinephrine or vasopressin.
+If the rhythm is unchanged after administration of vasopressor therapy, then another attempt at defibrillation at 360 J (or 200 J biphasic) with subsequent administration of an antidysrhythmic (eg, amiodarone) is recommended.
+Of note, monophasic defibrillation delivers a charge in only one direction.
+Biphasic defibrillation delivers a charge in one direction for half of the shock and in the electrically opposite direction for the second half.
+Biphasic defibrillation significantly decreases the energy necessary for successful defibrillation and decreases the risk of myocardial damage. - (a) There is no role for observation with VF Successful return of a perfusing rhythm is most likely to result with immediate defibrillation. (c) Synchronized cardioversion is energy delivered to match the QRS complex.
 This reduces the chance that a shock will induce VF.
-Synchronization is used to treat tachydysrhythmias (i.e., rapid atrial fibrillation) in hemodynamically unstable patients.
+Synchronization is used to treat tachydysrhythmias (eg, rapid atrial fibrillation) in hemodynamically unstable patients.
 It should not be used in VF or pulseless VT. (d) The most beneficial intervention for this patient is immediate defibrillation.
-If this fails, the patient's airway management (ABCs) will require him to be intubated. (e) Amiodarone, an antidysrhythmic, is used in patients with VF or pulseless VT after appropriate defibrillation and administration of vasopressor therapy. - 223.
-The answer is d.
-(Circulation, IV-58-V-66.
+If this fails, the patient's airway management (ABCs) will require him to be intubated. (e) Amiodarone, an antidysrhythmic, is used in patients with VF or pulseless VT after appropriate defibrillation and administration of vasopressor therapy.

+200. The answer is d.
+(American Heart Association Guidelines, 2005.
 Tintinalli, p 62.)
-Asystole is absent heart rhythm or more colloquially, flat line.
-A common cause of asystole is a disconnected lead or malfunctioning equipment, so the AHA recommends confirmation of asystole by switching to another lead.
-Confirmation can also be achieved with a 12-lead electrocardiogram if the equipment is readily available.
+Asystole is absent heart rhythm or more colloquially, "flat line."
+A common cause of asystole is a disconnected lead or malfunctioning equipment, so the AHA recommends confirmation of asystole by switching to another lead on the cardiac monitor.
+Confirmation can also be achieved with a 12-lead ECG if the equipment is readily available.

 Defibrillation (a) is never recommended for asystole.
 Transcutaneous pacing (e) failed to show benefit in several randomized controlled trials and is no longer recommended in the 2005 AHA guidelines for asystole.
-The appropriate treatment for asystole includes good cardiopulmonary resuscitation (CPR), coupled with epinephrine (b) every 3-5 minutes and atropine (c) every 3-5 minutes.
+The appropriate treatment for asystole includes good CPR, coupled with epinephrine (b) every 3 to 5 minutes and atropine (c) every 3 to 5 minutes.
 A search and treatment of possible underlying etiologies is recommended.

-224. The answer is d.
+201. The answer is d.
 (Tintinalli, pp 247-250.)
 This patient is in anaphylactic shock from a food allergy while dining.
 Anaphylaxis is a severe systemic hypersensitivity reaction leading to shock from hypotension and respiratory compromise.
 The diagnosis is made clinically.
-This patient's reaction began classically with urticarial symptoms of pruritis and flushing.
+This patient's reaction began classically with urticarial symptoms of pruritus and flushing.
 She then progressed to shock with hypotension and respiratory edema.
-She should be treated immediately with oxygen, IV epinephrine, corticosteroids, diphenhydramine, and IV fluids.
+She should be treated immediately with oxygen, intramuscular or IV epinephrine, corticosteroids, diphenhydramine, and IV fluids.
 Supplies should also be ready for intubation and surgical cricothyrotomy.